DIVD-NL/web-www/_posts/2022-12-26-dissecting-fortigate-images-for-fun-and-no-profit.md

 Next step of course is to automate the process of checking the 303 different `FortiGate` images for the `portal.html` files containing the hash using `Dissect`.
 It’s as easy as performing the steps described earlier, but using  Python to automate the whole process and storing the different hashes of  each version in a `.json` file.

-To extract the `rootfs.gz` file automatically we can use the `target-query` module using the `icat` plugin to save a file by specifying the `inode` number:

     >>> import io
     >>> from dissect.target import Target
     >>> from dissect.util import cpio